huacnlee/autocorrect/README.md

 $ brew install autocorrect
 ```

-Or you can just install via this:
+Or you can just install it via this:

 ```bash
 $ curl -sSL https://git.io/JcGER | sh